ArtimisJ26/Dummy_name/README.md

-Here is how I created this simple git repository on my devide (local machine, not linked with GitHub.com)
+Here is how I created this simple git repository on my device (local machine, not linked with GitHub.com)

 Step #1: Create a New Folder for your project